sudomesh/ubi-flasher/README.md

 This is a work in progress.
-Don't expect anything to work.
+See the 'limitations' section.

 This is an automated firmware flasher for ubiquiti devices.